ZebSK/Project-Page/README.md

 ```
 git clone https://github.com/ZebSK/ZubbleHome.git
 ```
-3. Install project dependencies using npm
+2. Install project dependencies using npm
 ```
 cd ZubbleHome
 npm install
 ```
+3. Rename '.env.example' to '.env'

 ### Running the Application using Emulators
 This runs the project locally on your machine in development mode